Ferdinand Sommer

 Ferdinand Sommer (4 May 1875, in Trier – 3 April 1962, in Munich) was a German classical and Indo-European philologist.

-From 1893, he studied at the universities of Marburg and Freiberg, where he was a pupil of Rudolf Thurneysen.
-In 1899, he obtained his habilitation from the University of Leipzig with the thesis Die Komparationssuffixe im Lateinischen (Comparative suffixes of Latin).
-In 1902, he was named professor of Indo-European linguistics, Sanskrit and classical philology at the University of Basel, and later on in his career, he held professorships in Indo-European linguistics at the universities of Rostock (1909–13), Jena (1913–24) and Bonn (1924–26).
-From 1926 to 1951, he was a professor of comparative linguistics at the University of Munich.
+From 1893, he studied at Marburg University and the University of Freiberg, where he was a pupil of Rudolf Thurneysen.
+In 1899, he obtained his habilitation at Leipzig University with the thesis Die Komparationssuffixe im Lateinischen (Comparative suffixes of Latin).
+In 1902, he was named professor of Indo-European linguistics, Sanskrit and classical philology at the University of Basel, and later on in his career, he held professorships in Indo-European linguistics at the University of Rostock from 1909 to 1913, the University of Jena from 1913 to 1924, and the University of Bonn from 1924 to 1926.
+From 1926 to 1951, he was a professor of comparative linguistics at the Ludwig-Maximilians-Universität München.

 He was a member of the Saxon Academy of Sciences (from 1922), Göttingen Academy of Sciences (from 1925), Bavarian Academy of Sciences (from 1927) and Academy of Sciences in Berlin (from 1944).